SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_8/task_8.2.md

 - $y_i$ is the true label for class $i$
 - $\hat{y_i}$ is the predicted probability for class $i$ from the Softmax function

+The combination of Softmax and CCE function is also good due to it's mathematical stability and efficiency.